Shipping and Returns

 In addition, for UK and all other countries up to 28 days after purchase goods may be returned provided that they are in the same condition as stated above together with the sales ticket for a refund subject to a 20% re-stocking charge.

-However, if a product has been made individually to your specification then these rights to return do not apply, unless the product is faulty.
+However, if a product has been made individually to your specification then these rights to return do not apply, unless the product is faulty (this includes fabric and wallpaper sold by the metre and cut to the length you order).
 These provisions do not affect your statutory rights, see above.

 When returning goods in any of the above circumstances please send us an e-mail to Wallpaperdirect Customer Service at email@example.com .
 Please state your order number, date of receipt, the reason for returning the product and whether you would like a refund or a replacement product.